LIBERATING FOOTBALL TRAVEL

 The UEFA Cup win of 1979 ended a memorable decade.
 The following one had its highlights – the cup final of 1984, lost on a missed penalty by Borussia star Lothar Matthäus soon to join his Bayern opponents – but Mönchengladbach were in debt and in decline.

-Relegation and slow subsequent recovery coincided with the opening of the Borussia Park in 2004.
-Promoted in 2008, Die Fohlen enjoyed an excellent 2011-12.
+Relegation and slow subsequent recovery coincided with the opening of the Borussia- Park in 2004.
+Promoted in 2008, die Fohlen enjoyed an excellent 2011-12.
 Under coach Lucien Favre, young keeper Marc André ter Stegen and striker Marco Reus helped gain a Champions League qualifying spot.
-Despite defeat to Dinamo Kyiv and the departure of Reus to Dortmund, Mönchengladbach have rediscovered their mojo and now just need more regular European action.
+Despite defeat to Dinamo Kyiv and the departure of Reus to Dortmund, Mönchengladbach rediscovered their mojo and sought more European action.

 Stadium Guide